apache/kyuubi/docs/community/improvement-proposals.md

 - Appendix C. Optional Rejected Designs: What alternatives were considered?
 Why were they rejected?
 If no alternatives have been considered, the problem needs more thought.

-### Discussing an KBIP
+### Discussing a KBIP

-All discussion of an KBIP should take place in a public forum, preferably the discussion attached to the ticket.
+All discussion of a KBIP should take place in a public forum, preferably the discussion attached to the ticket.
 Any discussions that happen offline should be made available online for the public via meeting notes summarizing the discussions.

-### Implementing an KBIP
+### Implementing a KBIP

 Implementation should take place via the [contribution guidelines](./contributions.md).
 Changes that require KBIPs typically also require design documents to be written and reviewed.